skrapkam/sam-chat-api/FRONTEND_INTEGRATION.md

 - **User Context**: "The person you're chatting with is named John.
 They're from San Francisco.
 You were recently discussing design/product."

 ## Testing the Integration

+### Test Line Break Formatting
+To verify that line breaks are displaying correctly:

+1. **Send a message that should trigger a multi-paragraph response**, such as:
+   - "Tell me about your design philosophy"
+   - "What's your experience at Ladder?"
+   - "How did you get into design?"

+2. **Check that the response displays with proper paragraph spacing**:
+   - Paragraphs should be separated by blank lines
+   - Lists should be properly formatted
+   - Headers should have spacing before and after

+3. **Test with different response lengths**:
+   - Short responses (1-2 sentences)
+   - Medium responses (3-4 sentences with paragraph breaks)
+   - Long responses (multiple paragraphs)

 ### Test Conversation Flow:
 1. **First Message**: "Hi, my name is John and I'm from Seattle"